h4ckyou/h4ckyou.github.io/posts/ctf/bsides_nairaobi/writeup.md

 So the final thing is to overwrite the canary with it's original value and you can easily get the offset from looking at Ghidra stack layout
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/d1b6959e-2314-4a42-8a44-b97839f182ba)

+The offset to reach the canary is `0x98 - 0x10 = 0x88`, then we need to overwrite saved rbp with random values since it's not going to be later used and then finally the return address to the one gadget address